victorialolo/FIFA-2021-DataCleaning-/README.md

 ## Introduction

-Being a newbie in the data space and hearing some amazing people talk about how data cleaning takes a lot of time to clean on and how challenging it could be.
+Being a newbie in the data space and hearing some amazing people talk about how data cleaning takes a lot of time to clean and how challenging it could be.
 The #datacleaningchallenge which was organized recently on the twitter space was about the messy and dirty FiFa 2021 csv data.
 This challenge was to encourage and gave everyone the opportunity to work on a data cleaning project with any prefered tools of their choice and also learn new skills and different ways while on the job.

 ## Problems and things to look out for